antongisli/maas-baremetal-k8s-tutorial/README.md

 You need a reasonably powerful **bare metal** machine, 4 or more cores with 32 GB of RAM and 500GB of free disk space.
 Assumes a fresh install of Ubuntu server (20.04 or higher) on the machine.

+You will need to instlal the command line configuration tool for Kubernetes [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)

 The reason you need a bare metal machine is because nesting multiple layers of VMs will not work and/or have performance problems.

 Note: this tutorial has not been tested on versions prior to 20.04.